-This complete guide will help you identify if a skincare product is causing breakouts, the difference between purging and irritation, how to test products safely, and what to do when your skin reacts negatively.
+This comprehensive guide will help you identify the signs of skin purging vs breakouts , how to test products safely, and what to do when your skin reacts negatively.
+Additionally, I’ll share a personal account of a temporary skin purging phase I experienced after using a Vitamin C serum.

-The skin is a dynamic and sensitive organ.
-Introducing new products — even beneficial ones — can lead to temporary changes, including blemishes.
+The skin is a dynamic and responsive part of your body.
+Introducing new products (even beneficial ones) can lead to temporary reactions.
 In some cases, this is part of the adjustment process.
 In others, it’s a sign that your skin is reacting poorly to an ingredient or formulation.

 Understanding how your skin normally behaves is essential when evaluating a product’s impact.
-If your skin typically stays clear but suddenly develops spots in unusual areas, it could be more than a temporary purge.
+If your skin typically stays clear but suddenly develops the apparence of breakouts in unusual areas, it could be more than a temporary skin adaptation phase.

-Purging is a natural response when your skin is adjusting to active ingredients that speed up cell turnover, such as exfoliating acids or retinoids.
-These ingredients bring underlying blockages to the surface faster, causing more breakouts before the skin improves.
+Skin purging is a natural response when your skin is adjusting to ingredients that support a faster surface cell turnover, such as exfoliating acids or retinoids.
+These ingredients help improve the appearance of skin texture more quickly, which can bring existing imperfections to the surface before the overall complexion improves.

-- Happens in areas where you commonly experience acne
+- Happens in areas where you commonly experience changes

 - Begins shortly after starting a product with active ingredients